 Internships for Political Science Majors

-- You must have your internship learning contract completed and submitted by Wednesday, September 8th for the Fall 2021 semester.
-We are aligning our program with university established dates and 9/8/2021 is the last day to add a class for fall.
+- You must have your internship learning contract completed and submitted by Tuesday, January 24, 2023.
+We are aligning our program with university established dates and the dates noted above are the last day to add courses.

-- In addition to the required 4 internship reports students will need to create a 30 second – 1 minute advertisement showcasing the organization they are interning with for their final project.
-We will no longer be conducting the end of the semester seminar we have done in previous semesters.
+- In addition to the required 4 internship reports students will need to create a 30 second – 1-minute advertisement showcasing the organization they are interning with for their final project.

 Political Science majors at Montana State University are encouraged to participate in an internship experience during their undergraduate course work.
 The options are virtually limitless – some are formally established, such as working in Washington, DC with the Washington Center or on Montana’s U.S. Senator and U.S. Representative’s committees.
 Others may be tailored to a student’s specific area of interest, such as working in a law office or for a non-profit organization.
 During election years, the experience of working on a political campaign provides hands-on involvement in that exciting and dynamic aspect of the political process Internships can be undertaken during the regular academic year or during summers, at the discretion of the student and the sponsoring organization.